emerconn/emerconn.github.io/README.md

-# emerconghaile.github.io
+# www.emerconnelly.com

-notes for myself because i have goldfish brain:
+personal notes for golfish brain:

 install ruby-full and the Bundle gem